richardcase/cluster-api-provider-aws/docs/proposal/20220712-garbage-collection.md

 #### Replicating CCM

-As we are not relying on the CCM to do the deletion in means that we run the risk of replicating large parts of the CCM.
-To mitigate this we will only focus of cleaning up resources that can potentially block the CAPA deletion process.
+As we are not relying on the CCM to do the deletion it means that we run the risk of replicating large parts of the CCM.
+To mitigate this we will only focus on cleaning up resources that can potentially block the CAPA deletion process.

 #### Similar functionality in upstream CAPI

 There is the possibility that similar and more generalised functionality will be added to upstream CAPI.
 If this happens and it meets our needs then we will refactor this code to work with the new mechanism and if required deprecate this feature.
-To mitigate the impact we should keep this feature as experimental for longer that we would normally as this gives is the ability to deprecate it quickly.
+To mitigate the impact we should keep this feature as experimental for longer than we would normally do as this gives us the ability to deprecate it quickly.

 ## Upgrade Strategy